sketch204/ActivityIndicators/README.md

 - `Pulse`
 - `Radar`

-Each indicator also takes in an option `color` parameter at the end, of type `Color`, which is used to specify the color of the indicator.
-The default value of that parameter is the default label color of the current platform.
+Each indicator also takes in an optional `color` parameter of type `Color` at the end its initializer.
+This is used to specify the color of the indicator.
+The default value of this parameter is the primary color.
+The only exception to this is the `Pulse` type which cannot use non-opaque colors and instead uses the label color of your platform.

 This snippet creates an indicator with the `Pulse` animation colored red.
 ``` Swift